 A Good Restaurant to Stop by at Pangong Lake

-A restaurant by the name of P3 is a good place to sit and savour a meal, while at Pangong lake.
-Not only does the P3 restaurant provide delicious food but also a heartwarming ambiance and a lovely view of the lake.
-The prices of most food items are reasonable and the staff hospitable.
-The specialty of this place is Tibetan food so make sure you try it.
+A restaurant by the name of P3 is a good place to sit and savour a meal, while at Pangong Lake.
+Not only does the P3 restaurant provide delicious food but also a heartwarming ambience and a lovely view of the lake.
+The prices of most food items are reasonable, and the staff is hospitable.
+The speciality of this place is its Tibetan food, so make sure you try it.

 Spangmik Village Near Pangong Lake

-Spangmik village is located around the Pangong lake and is home to a community of people known as Changpas.
+Spangmik village is located around the Pangong Lake and is home to a community of people known as Changpas.
 They hail from Changthang Valley in Ladakh.
 They cultivate a few crops in summer.
-In winters, however they move to more warmer places.
+In winter, however, they move to warmer places.
 In recent times, more and more visitors have started visiting Spangmik village.
-Thus, some of the families have turned their homes into ‘home stays’ for travelers.
+Thus, some of the families have turned their homes into homestays for travellers.

-The village lies between the Chang Chenmo mountains and the Pangong lake.
-It literally gives you a feeling of lieing at the edge of the world.
-An army check post bars civilians from going any further towards the border of Tibet ahead of the village.
+The village lies between the Chang Chenmo mountains and Pangong Lake.
+It literally gives you a feeling of being at the edge of the world.
+An army check post bars civilians from going any further towards the border of Tibet, ahead of the village.

-The Chang Chenmo mountain range stands a tall at the Pangong Lake.
+The Chang Chenmo mountain range stands tall at the Pangong Lake.
 Greyish brown in colour, these mountains add beauty to the lake.
-The entire landscape of the Chang chenmo mountains along with the Pangong lake make for one hell of a natural canvas.
+The entire landscape of the Chang Chenmo mountains along with the Pangong Lake makes for one hell of a natural canvas.

-The Change Chemo range is historically significant.
-The mountains of the range lead to the disputed Aksai Chin plateau.
-The dispute over the Aksai Chin plateau is the reason for the 1962 India – China war.
+The Change Chemo range is historically significant – it leads to the disputed Aksai Chin plateau.
+Disputes over the Aksai Chin plateau were the reason for the 1962 Indo-China War.

 Marmot Sitings on the Way to Pangong Lake

-About 8 to 10 kilometers before the Pangong lake, a cute Himalayan creature can be found hiding in burrows or even on the side of a remote road.
-This animal goes by the name – Marmot.
-It is one of the highest elevation residing mammal in the world.
-Any visitor who spots a Marmot should be careful enough to not disturb the innocent animal.
-Due to the heavy influx of travelers on the way to Pangong lake, the marmots are decreasing in number over the past few years.
+About 8 to 10 kilometres before Pangong lake, a cute Himalayan creature can be found hiding in burrows or even on the side of a remote road.
+This animal goes by the name Marmot.
+It is one of the highest-elevation residing mammals in the world.
+Any visitor who spots a Marmot should be careful not to disturb the innocent animal.
+Due to the heavy influx of travellers on the way to Pangong Lake, marmots have decreased in number over the past few years.

 Popular Festivals Celebrated at Pangong Lake

-Pangong lake is home to a lot of festivals.
+Pangong is home to a lot of festivals.
 If possible, time yourself around the festive seasons.

 Tips for First Time Travellers Visiting Pangong Lake

-If you are traveling to Pangong Lake for the first time, here are some useful tips to keep in mind –
+If you are travelling to Pangong Lake for the first time, here are some useful tips to keep in mind –

 Yes, it is absolutely possible to travel on a budget to Pangong Tso.
 Just keep the following suggestions in mind –

-If traveling solo, use public transport for cheap travel options or make contact with other fellow travelers so that you can share a cab.
-Speak with travel agents since they can help you provide contact numbers of other solo travelers.
+If traveling solo, use public transport for cheap travel options, or make contact with other fellow travelers so that you can share a cab.
+Speak with travel agents since they can help you with the contact numbers of other solo travelers.

-Budget accommodation, camp and cottages with attached bathrooms in Spangmik can range from INR 2k to INR 3k per night.
-Home stays without food can be as nominal as 800INR.
-Though they allow maximum three people in a cottage, you can always negotiate and manage four people in a cottage with extra bed.
+Budget accommodation, camps and cottages with attached bathrooms in Spangmik can range from 2,000-3,000 INR per night.
+Homestays without food can be as nominal as 800INR.
+Though they allow a maximum of three people in a cottage, you can always negotiate and manage four people in a cottage with an extra bed.